 You must keep your food properly stored 24 hours per day.
 Read more about bears and food storage.

 Campfires are allowed in all open campgrounds at any time.
 However, from May through September, wood fires in Yosemite Valley are only allowed between 5 pm and 10 pm (fires are allowed at any time from October through April).
 Fires must be completely extinguished by 10 pm.

 Firewood collection is not permitted in Yosemite Valley, except it is allowed only within campground boundaries.
 Firewood collection is allowed outside Yosemite Valley below 9,600 feet.
 Collection is limited to wood less than six inches in diameter.
-Do not collect pines and needles.)
+Do not collect pine cones, needles, or sequoia wood.
 Please don't bring firewood from more than 50 miles away to prevent spread of forest pests.
 You can purchase firewood at stores near most campgrounds.

 Camping Outside of Campgrounds and Sleeping in Vehicles